EHfive/uefi-toys/README.md

 ## loopdrv

-An UEFI loopback service driver similar to loop driver on Linux.
+A UEFI loopback service driver similar to loop driver on Linux.
 It additionally provides device-mapper like linear concatting interface for file patching.

 See [LoopControlProtocol](loopdrv/src/driver/loop_ctl.rs) and [LoopProtocol](loopdrv/src/driver/loopback/loop_pt.rs) for protocols.

 ## lopatch

-An UEFI application to attach image file to loopback device with loopdrv similar to `losetup` on Linux.
+A UEFI application to attach image file to loopback device with loopdrv similar to `losetup` on Linux.
 It also supports file patching for ISO96660 image, this can be used to append a custom initramfs hence hijacking the init process.